Chart Color Schemes

 Infrastructure

-Semaphore Park has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Semaphore Park has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely to affect this region.
-Notable ones are West Lakes Shore Masterplan Residential Release, Novo West Lakes Stage 2, West Lakes Marina Upgrade, and West Lakes Sports Complex Upgrade.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified seven projects potentially affecting the region.
+Notable initiatives include West Lakes Shore Masterplan Residential Release, Novo West Lakes Stage 2, West Lakes Marina Upgrade, and West Lakes Sports Complex Upgrade, as detailed below.

 Professional plan users can use the search below to filter and access additional projects.